christinasc/thephage.org/README.md

 thephage.org
 ============

-custom shortcodes for the <a href="http://thephage.org/camp-directory-2/"> directory </a>
+The respository contains custom shortcodes for the <a href="http://thephage.org/camp-directory-2/"> directory </a>
-and <a href="http://thephage.org/some-interesting-lists/"> interesting lists </a> on  thephage.org wordpress site
+and <a href="http://thephage.org/some-interesting-lists/"> interesting lists </a> on  thephage.org wordpress site The shortcodes are a draft and quickly thrown together.
+Feel free to edit and refine.

-draft.
+How its used:

-How its used on in the wordpress page is shown below for  <a href="http://thephage.org/some-interesting-lists/"> interesting lists </a>.
+Example below for the wordpress page called <a href="http://thephage.org/some-interesting-lists/"> interesting lists </a>.
 5 is the Id# of the Gravity Forms used for Camp Registration 2013.

 ======================================================================